-- must hold a high school degree or equivalent - possess an associate's degree or its equivalent from an accredited college or university and have earned at least 60 transferable college-level credits with a minimum cumulative grade point average of 3.0 (on a 4.0 scale) - be in a supervisory position or at an executive level in their organization - be endorsed by their chief or CEO - meet entrance criteria established by the university - submit a formal application on line at www.psl.jhu. edu, essay, resume, letter of endorsement, and official transcripts from all accredited post-secondary institutions attended.
+- · hold a high school degree or equivalent - possess an associate of arts degree from an accredited college or university and have earned at least 60 transferable college-level credits with a minimum cumulative grade point average of 3.0 (on a 4.0 scale) - be in a supervisory position or at an executive level in their organization - · be endorsed by their chief or CEO - meet entrance criteria established by the University - submit a formal application on line at http://psl.jhu.edu/apply/, essay, resume, letter of endorsement, and official transcripts from all accredited post-secondary institutions attended.

 (Academic records from non-U.S. institutions must be evaluated by authorized credential evaluation agency.)